panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 const salary2: NumericRecord = { annual: '56K' } // Type error!
 ```

-Regarding the allowed types of the keys and values, there are 2 simple rules to remember.
+There are 2 simple rules to remember regarding the allowed types of the keys and values.
 In `Record<K, V>`:

 * the key type `K` is restricted to `number`, `string`, `symbol`, including their [literals](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types)
 * but there is no restriction on the value type `V`

-All types in the next example is permitted in a record:
+Let's see some valid record types:

 ```ts codesandbox=vanilla-ts?entry=src/index.ts
 type T1 = Record<string, string>           // OK